mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 An ability is a specific ATT&CK technique implementation (procedure).
 Abilities are stored in YML format and are loaded into CALDERA each time it starts.

-All abilities are stored inside the Stockpile plugin, along with profiles which use them.
+All abilities are stored inside the Stockpile plugin (`plugins/stockpile/data/abilities`), along with profiles which use them.

 Here is a sample ability:
 ```